 Whistleblower LawAdam Law is proud and honored to represent whistleblowers.
 Also known as qui tam relators, whistleblowers are courageous individuals who are willing to speak up about fraud committed on the Government at the expense of American taxpayers.

-Whistleblowers are entitled to file a lawsuit under the federal False Claims Act and other laws to recover taxpayer funds and to share in a portion of the recovery.
+Whistleblowers may sue under the federal False Claims Act and other laws to recover taxpayer funds and to share in a portion of the recovery.
 Any person or business with knowledge of a fraudulent scheme that affects taxpayer monies may qualify as a whistleblower.

-Adam Law represents whistleblowers in lawsuits filed under the federal False Claims Act and similar state laws.
-The firm is engaged in numerous pending actions and investigations involving Medicare fraud, illegal kickbacks, false statements, unlawful billing, improper medical practices, and other fraudulent schemes that drain precious taxpayer funding from important Government programs, and in some instances threaten patient safety.
+Adam Law is engaged in numerous pending qui tam actions and investigations involving Medicare fraud, illegal kickbacks, false statements, unlawful billing, medically unnecessary physician services, and other fraudulent schemes that drain precious taxpayer funding from important Government programs, and in some instances threaten patient safety.

 “Men must turn square corners when they deal with the government.”–Justice Oliver Wendell Holmes, Jr. (Rock Island, A. & L. R. Co. v.
 U.S., 254 U.S. 141 (1920))

 Following national trends, Adam Law’s whistleblower practice has a primary focus on healthcare matters.
-Fraud is fraud, however, and all fraud schemes boil down to lying, cheating, and stealing from American taxpayers.
-Ms. Adam is pleased to represent whistleblowers in any industry, trade, or profession.
+In healthcare and other industries, fraud schemes boil down to lying, cheating, and stealing from American taxpayers.

 Whistleblowers embody the fundamental American ideal that no one is above the law.
 But by speaking up, whistleblowers risk potential adverse consequences for their careers, families, and livelihoods.
 They often feel alone and isolated, having been ignored when voicing concerns about potential fraud.
 Adam Law stands by you and fights on your behalf to enforce the law and remedy the fraudulent practices you have witnessed.